Building Low-Latency Live Streaming with Amazon IVS - Streaming Channels and Chat Integration

 IVS Pricing

 IVS pricing is based on live video input time and output time.
 Input refers to receiving video from the broadcaster, and output refers to delivery to viewers.
 SD quality input costs approximately $2 per hour, and HD quality costs approximately $4 per hour.
 Output is charged based on viewer count and quality, with costs increasing as concurrent viewers grow.
 Chat is charged per message sent, at approximately $3 per million messages.
+Basic channels have lower input costs due to no transcoding, making them suitable for internal broadcasts where all viewers have high-speed connections.
 Optimize costs by matching stream quality to viewers' network conditions and avoiding unnecessary high-quality transcoding.
 If you save recordings to S3, S3 storage charges apply separately.

 Summary

 IVS is a low-latency live streaming service powered by Twitch's infrastructure.
-You can start streaming with 2-5 second latency simply by creating a channel and configuring a stream key, and build interactive viewing experiences with chat integration.
+You can start streaming with 2-5 second latency simply by creating a channel and configuring a stream key, and build interactive viewing experiences with chat integration and timed metadata.
+Architecture patterns support live commerce, education, and game streaming use cases.
 Auto-recording saves VOD content to S3, and real-time streaming supports WebRTC-based multi-participant broadcasts.
+Consider MediaLive + MediaPackage when broadcast-quality workflows are required.